 Elastic cord, often referred to as bungee cord, is a cordage variety that is manufactured to include a multi-strand elastomeric core.
 Fitting a cord with an elastomeric core gives the cord the ability to stretch well beyond its unstressed length.
-When two ends of an elastic cord are pulled in opposite directions, the cord increases in length, and the tension of the cord increases as length increases.
+When two ends of an elastic cord are pulled in opposite directions, the cord increases in length and the tension of the cord increases as its length increases.
 This tension makes elastic cords a good material for securing cargo during shipping, particularly in small-scale hauling applications.

 Elastic shock cords can stretch up to 125% of their original length under full strain, though cord load ratings vary depending on the intended use of the cord.
 In addition to its rubber core, an elastic shock cord is available with a variety of coverings that are designed to protect the core and accommodate stretching.
 Nylon, polypropylene, and polyester are commonly used to cover and protect the inner elastomeric material.
 Polypropylene cord coverings resist aging, deterioration from UV exposure, acid exposure, mildew, and moisture.
 Nylon and polyester coverings are also resistant to aging, mildew, and acid and moisture exposure, though they are more easily damaged by prolonged UV exposure.
 Cotton is sometimes used in combination with other synthetic fibers, and the result can be an abrasion resistant covering.
 However, cotton ropes are among the least resilient rope varieties and are very rarely used in demanding applications.
 Overall, polypropylene cord coverings offer the best durability and longest lifespan, making it an attractive material for bungee cord manufacturers.